BCNet: Bronchus Classification via Structure Guided Representation Learning: Experiments and Results

-We use PyTorch 1.10 to build the model, and all models are trained with NVIDIA V100 GPU of 32GB.
-For bronchus segmentation, we cut the CT imaging into overlapping cubes of shape $80\times 80\times 80$ for training.
-During inference, We crop a $64\times 64\times 64$ cube from the center of the CT imaging, with $16\times 16\times 16$ overlap between adjacent cubes to avoid prediction of obscure boundary.
-We train the model for 50 epoches with SGD optimizer and a learning rate of 0.001.
-Batch size is set to 16.
-We use Dice score to evaluate the segmentation.
-For bronchus classification, we augment the training data by applying random affine transform and elastic deformation for 99 times.
-We use DropEdge \cite{dropedge} for model training to avoid over-fitting.
-Adam optimizer is applied to train the model with learning rate at 0.001 for 500 epoches, while the batch size is set to 128.
+PyTorch 1.10 is used to build the model.
+All models are trained with an NVIDIA V100 GPU of 32GB.
+BronAtlas is split into the training/validation/testing set with 63/7/30 samples.
+We use the validation set to tune our parameters select the best-performed model and further test it on the test set.
+We augment the training data by applying random affine transformation and elastic deformation 99 times.
+Following the aforementioned data augmentation process, we transformed the samples into a cube with a shape of $128\times 128\times 128$.
+This standardized cube was used to train all the algorithms in this work.
+For the testing phase, we reverted the cube to its original shape for evaluation and visualization.
+By doing this, we were able to ensure a fair comparison across all the methods.
+We use DropEdge \cite{dropedge} for the classification model training to avoid over-fitting.
+The model is trained with the Adam optimizer, a batch size of 128, and a learning rate of 0.001 for 50 epochs.
 The number of layers and hidden dimensions in PV-GNN is set to 5 and 256, respectively.
-Following~\cite{bronchuslp-zhao-2019}, we evaluate the classification with the accuracy, precision, recall, and F1-score.